cast-central/cast-central/README.md

 # core
-Utilities and libraries used in all the cast-central packages
+Utilities Binaries and Libraries used in all the cast-central packages